 Our testers were pleased with both the performance and price point of the Kingrol Wide Mouth Storage Canisters.
 This set of four jars has a total capacity of one gallon, or 32 ounces individually.
 And while they may not be the most high-quality option in the lineup, we believe that they've got a great deal of utility, with the second-lowest per-ounce-price in the whole lineup.

 If you're looking for a vessel in which to ferment your garden goodies, then look no further than the Kilner Fermentation Set.
 Though it doesn't create a watertight seal and won't preserve food like the others, we feel that this jar performs so well at the task it was designed for that we would be remiss not to give it an award.
-Other models could reasonably create an anaerobic environment for fermenting, but this jar is designed specifically with Lacto-fermentation in mind.
+Other models could reasonably create an anaerobic environment for fermenting, but this jar is designed specifically with lacto-fermentation in mind.

 This set comes with everything you need to optimize an at-home fermentation station: a three-liter rounded glass jar, a rubber bung lid, two ceramic stones for submerging produce, and an airlock that allows gas to exit but doesn't let air into the jar.
 These design cues render the jar less useful in food storage applications and make it a bit more challenging to clean.
 However, the same cues bode extremely well for creating a user-friendly experience for even novice at-home fermenters.
-If you're in the market for a crock or vessel to create all kinds of Lacto-fermented delicacies, then look no further.
+If you're in the market for a crock or vessel to create all kinds of lacto-fermented delicacies, then look no further.

 If you prefer to enjoy your beverages out of mason jars as opposed to mugs or tumblers, then the Libbey County Fair Drinking Jar will be right up your alley.
 This model was designed with a fused glass handle so that you can enjoy both hot or cold drinks with ease.
 While it may not be the best option for storing or preserving food, this jar is a convenient addition to the kitchen arsenal; plus, we think the cottage-core aesthetic is super 'in' right now.

 With 16.5 fluid ounces of capacity, this jar is an ideal size for glassware that you would typically use for a table setting.
 Though the handle enables you to procure a firm grip even if your beverage of choice is hot — since glass has a high degree of heat transfer, we thought this was a very 'handy' feature.
 However, it is less handy that this set of 12 jars does not come with any lids to seal the contents inside.
-Our testing showed us that traditional two-piece canning lids will secure to these jars with no issue—but the seal isn't exactly stellar.
+Our testing showed us that traditional two-piece canning lids will secure these jars with no issue— but the seal isn't exactly stellar.
 So, if you're looking for a mason jar to use specifically for drinks, we would highly recommend the Libbey County Fair Drinking Jar.

 The Weck Tulip Jar comes from a long tradition of German glass manufacturers who have been producing this style vessel since 1895.
 This model is certainly a higher-end option that carries both a degree of form and function.
 Accordingly, it is expensive by comparison and has an overall more fancy (read: fussy) user experience.
-But this stylish and multi-faceted jar repeatedly showed it's strengths to our testers, who ran it through a gauntlet of daily use scenarios.
+But this stylish and multi-faceted jar repeatedly showed its strengths to our testers, who ran it through a gauntlet of daily use scenarios.

 Boasting a liter of total storage and an ultra-wide mouth, the Weck Tulip is highly functional for storing and preserving food.
 While it is only slightly larger in volume than a quart-sized jar, the large opening is a key differentiator that our testers found extremely useful when serving or packing the jar.
 Furthermore, the three-piece glass lid provides a flat spot on which you can very easily stack another Weck jar of practically any size.
-The drawback to this style of lid is that they are fragile, and it is easy to lose the small metal clips necessary to secure them.
+The drawback to this lid style is that they are fragile, and it is easy to lose the small metal clips necessary to secure them.
 We're willing to look past this since the gaskets allow this jar to be pressure-canned as well.
 If you value quality equally to function but don't much care about the price point, then we would suggest you look into the Weck Tulip Jar.